Anchor text is an integral part of any SEO strategy.

 In this example, the blue words are the anchor text.

-And this is how it looks in HTML:
+To explain it further, this is how it looks in HTML:

 Why Is Anchor Text Important?

-Also, search engines consider anchor text when determining the relevance of a web page for a given keyword.
+Search engines consider anchor text when determining the relevance of a web page for a given keyword.

 So, what does this mean for you?